ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in Nuxt.js

-In this tutorial, I'll walk you through on to implement Strapi Authentication and Authorization in a Nuxt.js app.
+This tutorial is a step-by-step guide on how to implement Strapi Authentication and in a Nuxt.js app.

-A step-by-step guide

 We are going to build two projects one Strapi to store and manage users and on Nuxt app that will serve as the fronted that will access Strapi for